 We continue to look into the background of controversial 90 Day Fiance: Before the 90 Days Season 4 star Geoffrey Paschel, which includes multiple allegations of abuse by his current estranged wife, his girlfriend up until his domestic assault arrest in June of 2019, and at least two of his ex-wives.

 Based on our research, it appears that Geoffrey has been married four times, including his most recent marriage to Brittany Paschel.
 (Their divorce case is still pending.)
-Geoffrey has at least one child from each marriage, as well as children from women he was not married to.
+Geoffrey has fathered at least five children with his wives, as well as children from women he was not married to.

 This post is in reference to Geoffrey’s second wife, who we will call Stephanie.
 (If she decides to open up publicly about her relationship with Geoffrey, then I will update the post with her real name.)